stojanovic/souffleur/README.md

 Pass your promise implementation if you don't want to use the default one, you can use Bluebird and any other A+ Promise library.

+#### - `return`

+Souffleur always returns an object with questions as keys and answers as values.

+If answer was empty, value will be null.

 ## Running tests

 Run all the tests: